f0rkz/terraform-provider-netbox/README.md

     // Use the tenant from above
     tenant_id = "${netbox_org_tenant.squid-kids.tenant_id}"
     // Sorry not quite using the names yet - you've got to reference the ID!
-    // for IPAM resources, these are available at https://your-netbox/api/ipam/_choices status = 1
+    // for Ipam resources, these are available at https://your-netbox/api/ipam/_choices status = 1
 }